 All the general matrix informations and elements to be exchanged among processes are stored within a data structure of the type psb_desc_type.
-Every structure of this type is associated to a sparse matrix, it contains data about general matrix informations and elements to be exchanged among processes.
+Every structure of this type is associated with a discretization pattern and enables data communications and other operations that are necessary for implementing the various algorithms of interest to us.